EGagola/Sparta_Global_Weather_Project/README.md

 The search_list_input_for method drills down one level further into the list hash.
 It takes three arguments in the following order: integer, desired hash key, and the key to search for.
 It otherwise functions the same as above.

+### The Tests

+Currently testing every feature of the hash returned from the API, to varying extents.

 ## Sixteen Day Service